crosscloudci/crosscloudci/CONTRIBUTING.md

 1. Tag reviewers as CNCF.CI project maintainers: @denverwilliams, @lixuna, @taylor, @wwatson
 1. CNCF.CI project maintainer will review and merge pull request to `master` branch
 1. Updated content will display on cncf.ci CNCF CI Status Dashboard

+### Updating Build Status Results: TBD

+**What are the "Build Status Results" on cncf.ci?**
+-  TBD

+**How can a CNCF Project Maintainer update Build Status Results from Travis CI?**
+- TBD

+**How can a CNCF Project Maintainer update Build Status Results from Circle CI?**
+- TBD